jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-04.md

-As sensation bears witness that of strings which are under equal ten­ sion the longer ones give lower sounds, and the shorter ones give higher sounds, hence these linked words, hig-h and low, are the appropriate differences in harmony.
+As sensation bears witness that of strings which are under equal tension the longer ones give lower sounds, and the shorter ones give higher sounds, hence these linked words, hig-h and low, are the appropriate differences in harmony.

 For individually indeed they belong separately to other individual branches of knowledge, in which they are joined with other opposites: acute [the same word in Latin as high] with obtuse, in geometry; heavy [the same word in Latin as low] with light in physics.

-And in other contexts, sharp [the same word in Latin as high] expresses the meaning thin and penetrating; heavy [the same word in Latin as low] in matters of sensation is adopted for smells which, like heavy weights, on account of their magnitude are less bearable.
+In other contexts, sharp [the same word in Latin as high] expresses the meaning thin and penetrating; heavy [the same word in Latin as low] in matters of sensation is adopted for smells which, like heavy weights, on account of their magnitude are less bearable.

 But high and low linked together, and opposed to each other, are used only about musical notes.

 However, they keep some of their original meaning.

 For as in geometry acute is less than obtuse, so also in harmony a high note expresses the meaning small, and so penetrating and raised, in the Teutonic idiom, and fluttering as if raised aloft, on account of a certain lightness.

-And as in physics heavy things have a great weight, and light things a small, so also in this case a low note expresses the meaning “large”; and as things which are heavy in weight seek the depth and what is low, while light things soar up to the heights, so also in harmony, a low note on account of its magnitude is considered weighty,
+As in physics heavy things have a great weight, and light things a small, so also in this case a low note expresses the meaning “large”; and as things which are heavy in weight seek the depth and what is low, while light things soar up to the heights, so also in harmony, a low note on account of its magnitude is considered weighty,